weiganghuang/holops-1803/task4.md

 API’s, followed by resetting the ref-count for the service instances programmatically.

-In this task, you will learn how to create an NSO action to discover pre-existing L2VPN services through an NSO action.
+In this Scenario, you will learn how to create an NSO action to discover pre-existing L2VPN services through an NSO action.

-   **Note: This task requires python programming, and knowledge of NSO
+   **Note: This Scenariorequires python programming, and knowledge of NSO
     maagic and maapi API’s**.

 ### Create package skeleton for reconcile action